 May 29, 2020

-Many public and private institutions of higher education (IHEs) around the nation have shifted to remote learning in order to reduce the spread of COVID-19.
-Though many students are able to continue their learning online, there are some programs that require in-person experiences, such as educator preparation programs (EPPs) and their student teaching experience and licensure exams that are required by state law.
+Many public and private institutions of higher education (IHEs) around the nation have shifted to remote learning to reduce the spread of COVID-19.
+Though many students can continue their learning online, there are some programs that require in-person experiences, such as educator preparation programs (EPPs) and their student teaching experience and licensure exams that are required by state law.
 These programs may also require entrance exams and performance assessments that must be completed in person.
-When K-12 schools and testing facilities close, states must provide guidance to EPPs in order to make sure that those who were poised to become a student at an EPP, or a newly licensed teacher, are provided with the opportunity to do so.
+When K-12 schools and testing facilities close, states must provide guidance to EPPs to make sure that those who were poised to become a student at an EPP, or a newly licensed teacher, are provided with the opportunity to do so.

 Clinical Experience | Kentucky requires teacher candidates to complete 70 days’ worth of clinical experience in a classroom.
 However, the state’s Educator Profession Standards Board, the agency responsible for EPP standards and administering teacher licenses, waived the in-person requirement.
 This will allow students to participate with their supervising teacher during Non-Traditional Instruction (NTI), a program started in the state in 2011 that requires districts to develop plans for NTI days in response to emergencies or disasters, as well as virtual options in order for students to meet the 70 day requirement.